JonathanJTang/Checkout-Calculator-Frontend/README.md

 A simple web frontend built using React with the help of Material UI elements, for a checkout calculator designed for stores in Ontario, Canada.

-This was a 2-week course project done together with İsmail Atadinç (kralgeliy1).
+This was part of a 2-week course project done together with İsmail Atadinç (kralgeliy1).

 ## Testing Instructions